Origins of Change Management

 Nowhere does Jefferson explicitly mention hierarchy, management, or control mechanisms.
 Organizations able to process multiple realities and appropriately respond in real-time have a competitive edge in a VUCA world.
 Organizations fostering an aware workforce–where everyone is expected to sense and adjust as needed–will not only outperform their competitors both in scope and scale; they will lead the pack.

-The need to incorporate process facilitation
+The need to incorporate change facilitation

 About the author